tsungming/hugo-web/content/about/contribute/writing-a-new-topic.md

     - /docs/welcome/contribute/writing-a-new-topic.html
 ---

-This page shows how to create a new Istio documentation topic.
+This page shows how to create a new Alameda documentation topic.

 ## Before you begin

-You first need to create a fork of the Istio documentation repository as described in [Creating a Doc Pull Request](/about/contribute/creating-a-pull-request/).
+You first need to create a fork of the Alameda documentation repository as described in [Creating a Doc Pull Request](/about/contribute/creating-a-pull-request/).

 ## Choosing a page type